multani/gcp-changelog/content/looker/index.md

 ### Feature

-The following features are now available for use with Conversational Analytics:
+The following features are coming soon for use with Conversational Analytics:

 * New model-specific Looker permissions are available to [manage](https://cloud.google.com/looker/docs/admin-panel-users-roles#gemini_ca_agent_manager) and [use](https://cloud.google.com/looker/docs/admin-panel-users-roles#gemini_ca_agent_user) the [Conversational Analytics data agents](https://cloud.google.com/looker/docs/studio/conversational-data-agents-looker) that are created to chat with Looker Explores.
 You can grant these to users as part of a custom role, or use one of two new default roles, [Conversational Analytics Agent Manager](https://cloud.google.com/looker/docs/admin-panel-users-roles#conversational_analytics_agent_manager) and [Conversational Analytics User](https://cloud.google.com/looker/docs/admin-panel-users-roles#conversational_analytics_user), to manage and use agents, respectively.
 * You can now select up to five Looker Explores as data sources for a data agent.
 * You can now [share data agents](https://cloud.google.com/looker/docs/studio/conversational-data-agents-looker#share-data-agents) to let other users chat with your agent and its Explores.

+**Note:** This release note was published prematurely and amended on October 8, 2025 to reflect that these features are coming soon.

 ---
 ## 2025-09-23